Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 36. Use Uber When Available

-If Uber is available in the city you are traveling in, I recommend taking it for a few reasons.
 But the main reason is so I can save my pesos as it charges my credit card.
 I have never hopped into a taxi in Mexico that took a credit card so using Uber is nice.

 Those that don’t speak Spanish might struggle to tell a taxi driver where they are going but with Uber, you have conveniently entered your destination and you can track your ride on the map.